Inventory management template in Google Sheets

 - Separate data flows to ensure accuracy and reduce manual errors

 And the best part?
-The data flows automatically into the dashboard.
+The data flows automatically, giving you up-to-date information on stock levels in the inventory dashboard.